-Please contact Lisa 6 months in advance if you would like to be an extern.
+Please contact VEI 6 months in advance if you would like to be an extern.

 Dr. Susan Johns was instrumental in the setup of both the Digital Radiology and MRI programs.
 She has a special interest in athletic horses.